SmartNews’ Kaisei Hamamoto on how the app deals with media polarization – TechCrunch

 Six years ago, SmartNews took on a major challenge.
 After launching in Japan in 2012, the news discovery app decided that its first international market would be the United States.
-During Disrupt, co-founder Kaisei Hamamoto talked about how SmartNews adapts its app for two very different markets.
+During Disrupt, co-founder Kaisei Hamamoto talked about how SmartNews adapts its app for two very different markets (the video is embedded below).
 Hamamoto, who is also chief operating officer and chief engineer of the startup, which hit unicorn status last year, also dove into how the company deals with media polarization, especially in the United States.

 At Disrupt, SmartNews announced a roster of major new features for the U.S. version of the app, including sections dedicated to voting information and articles related to local and national elections.
 Hamamoto said the SmartNews’ goal is to make the app a “one-stop solution for users’ participation in the election process.”